eleanormally/lexbot-public/README.md

-# lexbot-public
+# LexBot
-A sign-in and authentication bot for the Lexington High School Discord server
+A Discord bot to automate security and role distribution